 Hypertension Blood Test

-Once diagnosed as hypertension, and then diagnose the reason behind the cause of hypertension.
+Once you are diagnosed as hypertension, then you should know the reason behind the cause of hypertension.

 Purpose of hypertension blood tests

 Blood test for hypertension patients has three objectives are secondary hypertension causes, know whether hypertension caused organ damage, and know your risk for cardiovascular disease.

 Evaluation of hypertension patients has three objectives; they are:

 - Diagnose or rule out a secondary cause of high blood pressure (such as renal artery stenosis, hyperaldosteronism, pheochromocytoma, coarctation of the aorta, cushings's syndrome, renal disease and coarctation of the aorta).

 - Check whether the high blood pressure has caused target organ damage (such as Coronary heart disease, myocardial infarction, left ventricular hypertrophy, aortic aneurysm, peripheral vascular disease, retinopathy, hypertensive encephalopathy, chronic kidney failure, cerebral hemorrhage, stroke and heart failure).

 - Check risk factors for cardiovascular diseases, such as a high-cholesterol level or high blood-glucose level (diabetes).

 Obtain all this required information from your medical history, physical examination, laboratory investigations and other diagnostic procedures.